 Whether it’s your favorite restaurant or your master bathroom, ambiance counts.
 Candles can be an excellent way to set a warm, welcoming mood.
-Of course, they can also present a significant fire hazard.
-Here’s how to avoid ever having to type “fire damage contractors near me” into your preferred search engine.
+Of course, they can also present a significant hazard that requires a fire damage contractor.
+Here’s how to avoid ever having to type “fire damage contractor near me” into your preferred search engine.

 When in Doubt, Put It Out